ember-learn/ember-blog/source/2019-12-13-ember-3-15-released.md

 For more details on changes in Ember.js 3.15, please review the [Ember.js 3.15.0 release page](https://github.com/emberjs/ember.js/releases/tag/v3.15.0).

-**Deprecate `Component#isVisible` (1 of 3)**
+**Deprecate `Component#isVisible`**

-Until now it has been possible to set the `isVisible` property on a component instance as a way to toggle the visibility of the component.
-The majority of its usage predates Ember 1.0.0 and it is now more common to use conditionals in the template.
+Classic Ember components support using the `isVisible` property to toggle the visibility of a component's root element.
+This API was very common in early Ember 1.x applications but is rare today.
+In practice use of template bindings has supplanted use of the `isVisible` API.

-To avoid further confusion setting `isVisible` is deprecated as of Ember 3.15.
+`isVisible` is deprecated as of Ember 3.15.

-To transition away from this, we recommend using conditionals in the templates like this:
+To transition away from this, we recommend using conditionals in a template:

 ```handlebars
 {{#if showComponent}}